swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

-The `read.csv` function is used for reading in tabular data stored in a text file where the columns of data are delimited by commas (csv = comma separated values).
+The `read.csv` function is used for reading in tabular data stored in a text file where the columns of data are delimited by commas (csv = comma-separated values).
 Tabs are also commonly used to separated columns - if your data are in this format you can use the function `read.delim`.
 If the columns in your data are delimited by a character other than commas or tabs, you can use the more